 Most startups are on a lean budget and spend most all of their budget creating a product or service.
 In most cases the product or service won’t sell itself.
 You need to get your brand out there, and create buzz, to attract clients when you launch.
 In every startup there should be at least one person whose job is to increase brand awareness and work on marketing.
-If your startup has a small budget, it is highly recommend you hire an SEO Company to partner with.
+If your startup has a small budget, it is highly recommend you hire an SEO Agency to partner with.
 But if your startup cannot afford it below are some of the basics that need implementation.

 The very first step is to sit down with the management team and find out what the goals of the company are.
 The person charged with marketing the startup should have a clear vision on what the short term and long term goals are.
 One of the most important questions you should define is how are you going to gain customers once your product or service launches?

 People love a good story so start blogging from day one.
 They want to follow along with your successes and struggles as they see your brand evolve.
 Start early by blogging anything you can about the company.
 What works great are behind the scene videos and blog post.
 Remember at this point you are building a brand and not yet focusing on keywords.

 Review Website for UX

 In the early stages you don’t have to spend $10,000-$20,000 on web design.
 If you have the budget great but it isn’t necessary in a pre-revenue model.
 However, make sure the website you do have is user-friendly and works fast on mobile as well.
 Test it out and ensure the flow is good.
 Use some of the many online tools to ensure your website is truly mobile friendly and loads fast.

 Invest in Content

 The single biggest thing your start could do is make an investment into content.
 Not just average content but in-depth articles that would answer questions around or similar to your customer base.
 This is the kind of content that will bring you visitors down the road and reduce your customer acquisition costs.